-As a plein air painter, you are part of one of the largest art movements in history.
+As a plein air artist, you are part of one of the largest art movements in history.
 Learn about those who have helped start this movement in some way, and be inspired to continue your own journey of landscape painting.
+For even more inspiration, subscribe to PleinAir Magazine.

 Richard Parkes Bonington (British, 1802-1828)